-This year’s Juneteenth commemoration has been amplified by the current movement for racial justice, which includes elevating Black history and culture and bringing new stories to light.
-During these discussions, there’s also been a renewed interest in Seneca Village—a community of predominantly African-Americans, many of whom owned property, that existed before the creation of Central Park.
+The current movement for racial justice—which includes elevating Black history and culture and bringing new stories to light—has sparked a renewed interest in Seneca Village, a community of predominantly African-Americans, many of whom owned property, that existed before the creation of Central Park.

-The Central Park Conservancy honors Seneca Village and the lives of its residents through years of research and an outdoor exhibit that launched in the fall.
-This community, which New York Times writer Brent Staples calls "the Black utopia," has gained greater recognition and is now better understood—through the work of historians, archaeologists, genealogists, artists, and others who have been focused on resurrecting this extraordinary community.
+The Central Park Conservancy honors Seneca Village and the lives of its residents through years of research and the installation of an outdoor signage exhibit.
+This community, which New York Times writer Brent Staples calls "the Black utopia," has gained greater recognition and is now better understood through the work of historians, archaeologists, genealogists, artists, and others who have been focused on resurrecting this extraordinary community.

 Much of the research on Seneca Village has been compiled into several